data2health/contributor-attribution-model/docs/source/info_model/classes/agent.rst

     * Agent is an **‘abstract class’**, and therefore SHOULD NOT be directly instantiated.
 A concrete subclass (:ref:`Person <person>`, :ref:`Organization <organization>`, or :ref:`Computational Agent <computational-agent>`) SHOULD be selected to represent any agent in the data.
 The attributes defined for the abstract Agent class are inherited and extended by its child classes.

+* **Agent Identity Criteria**:

+    * Agent instances in CAM are scoped to be independent of the context in which the agent operates.
+An instance of a Person agent represents _the person_, not the person _as they contribute to a particular project or organization_.
+So agent 'identity' is based only on who the person is, not additionally on the context in which they are acting.
+This is different than how some models, including PROV, scope the notion of an Agent to represent a person acting in a particular context.
+We applied the former perspective on Agent identity, as we felt it to be more flexible, simpler to apply, and better facilitate data query and integration.

+    * This decision has implications for how an Agent instances are created in the data.
+For example, consider a person 'Steven' who is a curator in different projects for the ClinGen and ENIGMA organizations.
+In a CAM-based dataset, there would be a _single Agent instance_ representing Steven, who may contribute to some curated artifacts as an agent for ClinGen and others as an agent for ENIGMA.
+The context of these contributions is captured in the 'hadOrganizationalContext' field of the Contribution object.
+In a PROV dataset, there would be _two separate instances for Steven_ - one for representing his actions on behalf of ClinGen, and the other for representing his actions on behalf of ENIGMA.
+Here the context of contribution is part of the Agent object itself.

 * **Extensions to the Agent Class**:

     * Implementations requiring more than the minimal attributes provided for describing agents MAY extend the model as needed, following the recommendations in the :ref:`Implementation Guide <implementation-guide>`.
 Extesnion may involve creating additional attributes for exsiting classes, and/or defineing additional subtypes.
-We recommend use of community  standards where possible for describing agents (e.g. `FOAF <http://www.foaf-project.org/>`_), to facilitate data sharing and interoperability.
+We recommend use of community  standards where possible for describing agents (e.g. `FOAF <http://www.foaf-project.org/>`_), to enable data sharing and interoperability.